gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 >
 > It does not support delta data loading.
 >
-> It can be used within Datasphere.
+> It can be used to load the data within Datasphere.

 ![alt text](/DataBuilder/images/Flow_DF.png?raw=true)